egoist/styled-vue/README.md

 </style>
 ```

-What a trick...
-It uses [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) for dynamic styles, that's why this feature is not supported in IE.
+Under the hood, it uses [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) for dynamic styles, that's why this feature is not supported in IE.

 ### CSS Preprocessors